Tryfon Tzanetis: AEK Athens

 In 1935, people of AEK Athens scouted him and he signed a sport's card with the club.
 He started from the reserve team of the club and later he was promoted to the men's team alongside Maropoulos and participated in an official match.
 Over the following years, he established himself as a regular member of the first team at AEK Athens.

 He was a member to the great team of the yellow-blacks in the late 30s, having teammates, such as Kleanthis Maropoulos, Spyros Sklavounos and Spyros Kontoulis.
-He started his career as a striker, but later in his career he became a central defender, when the then coach, Jack Beby relocated him, in the WM system that he applied since he came to Greece in 1948.
+He started his career as a striker, but later in his career he became a central defender, when the manager, Jack Beby relocated him, in the WM system that he applied since he came to Greece in 1948.
 His presence was imposing.
 He was insightful, extremely fast, creative and team and in addition to being an aggressive midfielder, he was also distinguished by his inhibitions.
 With AEK he won 4 times the FCA Championship, 2 consecutive Panhellenic Championships and 3 Greek Cups, including the first domestic double by a Greek club in 1939.
+He retired in 1951 and replaced Jack Beby after his sudden withdrawal from the bench of the club.